 Somerville has one of the most vibrant communities of philosophers in Oxford, with undergraduates, postgraduates, and academics from diverse backgrounds studying philosophy from a range of perspectives.

-The college accepts nineteen Philosophy students annually.
-In a typical year group, we admit around ten PPE students, six Classicists, and up to two students from each of the remaining courses.
-We don’t have any hard quotas for the latter, and we’re always keen for more!
+The college accepts approximately eighteen Philosophy students annually.
+In a typical year group, we admit around ten PPE students, six Classicists, and two students who study Philosophy and Linguistics.
 There are usually about sixty undergraduates in total at Somerville studying Philosophy as part of their course at any one time, forming a large and lively group.
 In addition, a number of graduate students are admitted for higher degrees such as the BPhil masters degree and the DPhil research degree.

 By studying Philosophy at Somerville, you will become part of our proud academic heritage.
-Many of the most prominent British philosophers chave studied or taught at Somerville, including Philippa Foot (the creator of the trolley problem), Iris Murdoch, Mary Midgeley, and Elizabeth Anscombe.
+Many of the most prominent British philosophers have studied or taught at Somerville, including Elizabeth Anscombe, Philippa Foot (the creator of the trolley problem), Mary Midgley, Iris Murdoch, Baroness Onora O’Neill and Sarah Broadie.

 The paths taken by our Philosophy graduates vary widely.
-In addition to further academic research, Oxford philosophy graduates have gone into careers in banking, journalism, law, teaching, social work, politics, marketing research, and more.
+In addition to further academic studies and research, Somerville philosophy graduates have gone into careers in the arts, banking, journalism, law, marketing research, politics, teaching, social work, and more.